Varadpensalwar/VaradGPT-Bot/README.md

 ```

 ### **Production (Render/Railway/Other)**
-- Ensure `runtime.txt` specifies `python-3.12.3` for compatibility.
+- Ensure `runtime.txt` specifies `python-3.12.3` (or your desired 3.12.x version) for compatibility.
-- Set environment variables in your deployment dashboard.
+- **Set environment variables in your deployment dashboard.
+Do NOT rely on a .env file for secrets on Render.**
 - Use the start command:
   ```bash
   python main.py
   ```

+---

+## 🛠️ Troubleshooting

+- **TelegramConflictError:** Only one instance of the bot can run at a time.
+Make sure you are not running the bot locally and on Render at the same time.
+- **Environment Variables Not Detected:** On Render, set your secrets in the dashboard, not in a .env file.
+- **No open ports detected:** This is normal for a Telegram bot using polling.
+You do not need to specify a port unless you use webhooks or run a web server.

 ---